terbium-lang/terbium/README.md

 We want Terbium to meet the following:

 - A language that doesn't take long to learn
 - A language emphasizing strong and static types
-  - Types are static, but type inference will exist
+  *Types are static, but type inference will exist*
 - A language which is fast and performant
 - A language which is elegant to write and emphasizes readability
-- A language (compiler/interpreter) that catches bugs before runtime
+- A language that utilizes a comprehensive analyzer that catches bugs before runtime
+- A language which utilizes explicit mutability

 ### Static types?
 We want to enforce a static type system in Terbium that isn't too restrictive:

-- Optionally allow a variable to keep a constant type throughout its lifetime (`let`)
+- All variables, unless redeclared, will have a constant type
 - Default all types to the `auto` type (Type inference)
   - When a type cannot be inferred, use the `any` type unless explicitly disabled (`@trb:strict`)
-- Allow a robust type system (e.g. Generics)
+- Allow for a robust type system (think Generics)

 Terbium designs static types like this so that while beginners don't have to learn Terbium with the complexity of a type system, and gradually implement these types as they learn more about them.